CAGorman/belly-button-challenge/README.md

 # belly-button-challenge

 ## Overview
-  In this assignment, an interactive dashboard is created to explore the Belly Button Biodiversity ( https://robdunnlab.com/projects/belly-button-biodiversity/ ), which catalogs the microbes that colonize human navels.
+  In this assignment, an interactive dashboard is created to explore the Belly Button Biodiversity, which catalogs the microbes that colonize human navels.
 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.
 In this project, both D3 and Plotly were utilized.

 The following steps were completed:
 1. Use the D3 library to read in samples.json from the URL https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/samples.json.